Jeff-Winchell/Mainstream-Media-Negativity/README.md

 Your first step is to read and follow the file Installation Steps.txt

-The lone jpg here is the first significant results of this project.
-It came from the lone Excel file here, which came from the sql query MSNBC_Dem_Speaking_Time(Words).sql which queried the database of transcripts generated from get_transcripts.ipynb.
-This image counts the words (as a proxy for time) of each candidate as aired on MSNBC (whether as a videos of their talking or during an interview on MSNBC).
+The two jpgs here are the first significant results of this project.
+They came from the lone Excel file here, which came from two SQL queries MSNBC_Dem_Speaking_Time(Words).sql and MSNBC_Dem_Speaking_Time(Words)_Weekly.sql which queried the database of transcripts generated from get_transcripts.ipynb.
+These images count the words (as a proxy for time) of each candidate as aired on MSNBC (whether as a videos of their talking or during an interview on MSNBC).
 The words come from converting the webpages on http://msnbc.com/transcripts to words (including some cleanup of typos, especially the names of who is talking) into data stored in a relational database.

 Much more is coming.